RagnarokOS/distrib/CHROOT-INSTALL.md

 # Install Guide

-Although the installer is not yet ready, it is possible to install Ragnarok via chroot using the base01.tgz tarball.
+Although Ragnarok has its official installer, it is possible perform a 'chroot-style' install using the base tarball.
 The following guide assumes that you will be using a [live](https://github.com/RagnarokOS/distrib/releases) Ragnarok ISO and that you know how to partition disks using command line tools such as fdisk or cfdisk.

-## Disclaimer

-This is only for testing purposes.
-Ragnarok is not fully ready for production.
-Under normal circumstances, system breakages should not happen but the absence of bugs can not be guaranteed.

-Breaking changes, however, are almost guaranteed to happen at some point.

 ## Tip